Gary Chapman (musician): Personal life

 Chapman married Amy Grant on June 19, 1982.
 Grant filed for divorce from Chapman in March 1999, citing "irreconcilable differences", and the divorce was finalized in June 1999.

 Chapman married Jennifer Pittman in July 2000.
 Chapman and Pittman divorced in 2007.

 On December 22, 2008, Chapman married Cassie Piersol.
 The couple began a project called A Hymn a Week in 2010 to honor the musical heritage left to Chapman by his parents.
-Chapman has stated that both his parents, who were small-town pastors for their entire lives, had a strong influence in his life and they "implanted the hymns into [his] heart".
 Chapman's mother Mary died on December 26, 2002.
 His father Terry died on April 12, 2009, after a lengthy battle with Parkinson's disease and multiple myeloma.
 During his last years, he lived with Chapman and Cassie, and Chapman played and sang old hymns at his father's bedside.
 Being asked to perform a hymn at a friend's funeral inspired him to begin compiling a brief history and personal connection to a different hymn each week, on a webpage that he titled A Hymn a Week.

 Chapman has three children with Grant.
-He and his third wife, Cassie Piersol Chapman, adopted an infant girl, Eva, in March 2014.
+He and his third wife, Cassie Piersol Chapman, adopted an infant girl in March 2014.

 He is a licensed helicopter pilot, and once surprised his friend and fellow Christian singer/songwriter Steven Curtis Chapman (no relation) by landing in his yard.

 Chapman and his wife are involved in many charities and organizations, including the Nashville Rescue Mission, Agape Animal Rescue, the T.J.
 Martell Foundation, and the Make-A-Wish Foundation.